Improve your early years practice

 “Perhaps play would be more respected if we called it something like ‘self-motivated practice of life skills,’ but that would remove the lightheartedness from it and thereby reduce its effectiveness.
 So we are stuck with the paradox.
 We must accept play’s triviality in order to realize its profundity.”

 Play is critical for children, and the same holds for adults.
-But we might give it different names: Hobbies, interests, pastimes, passions.
+But we might give our play different names: Hobbies, interests, pastimes, passions.

 In a training session I once took with Life is Good Playmakers, we explored the idea of self-preservation, and how we can all create a play plan for ourselves.
 This is of course based on our individual interests and what brings us joy.